North America ATLAS of Plucked Instruments

 This is the smaller Spanish guitar, used in the bambuco music style (also called romantico), in a trio including also a Spanish guitar and a standing bass.

-The requinto is made just like a 3/4 size Spanish guitar, tuned 5 pitches higher (topstring in a').
-The body often has a cut-out to reach the higher frets more easily.
+The requinto is made like a small size (85%) Spanish guitar, tuned 5 pitches higher (topstring in a') than a normal guitar.

 It is used to play the solos, often using a plectrum.